20tab/UnrealEnginePython/tutorials/WritingAColladaFactoryWithPython.md

         # fix mesh data
         self.FixMeshData()

-        # create a new mesh, FRawMesh is an ptopmized wrapper exposed by the python plugin. read: no reflection involved
+        # create a new mesh, FRawMesh is an optimized wrapper exposed by the python plugin. read: no reflection involved
         mesh = FRawMesh()
         # assign vertices
         mesh.set_vertex_positions(self.vertices)